maxim-pre/job-tracker-front/README.md

   resources :contacts
 ```

 3. create a controller to handle all requests to the routes specified in the routes folder.
-For example, the code snippet below shows how I handled post request to create a new job.
+For example, the code snippet below shows how I handled post requests to create a new job.

 ```ruby
 def create